-- 216. Cabo Verde can legally issue the following one type of rulings within the scope of the transparency framework: permanent establishment (PE) rulings. - 217.
-For Cabo Verde, past rulings are any tax rulings issued prior to 1 March 2019.
+225. For Cabo Verde, past rulings are any tax rulings issued prior to 1 March 2019.
 However, there is no obligation for Cabo Verde to conduct spontaneous exchange of information on past rulings.
-Future rulings are any tax rulings within scope that are issued on or after 1 March 2019. - 218.
-In the prior year peer review report, it was determined that Cabo Verde's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+Future rulings are any tax rulings within scope that are issued on or after 1 March 2019.

+226. In the prior years' peer review reports, it was determined that Cabo Verde's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
 In addition, it was determined that Cabo Verde's review and supervision mechanism was sufficient to meet the minimum standard.
-During the year in review, Cabo Verde indicated its intention to formalise these processes aimed at capturing the information adequately by developing guidance covering the information gathering process as well as the implementation of a revision and supervision mechanism for future rulings, including appropriate training for the relevant tax officers.
-Cabo Verde's implementation remains unchanged, and therefore continues to meet the minimum standard. - 219.
-Cabo Verde has met all of the ToR for the information gathering process that can be met in the absence of rulings being issued in practice and no recommendations are made.
+During the year in review, Cabo Verde restated its intention to formalise these processes aimed at capturing the information adequately by developing guidance covering the information gathering process as well as the implementation of a revision and supervision mechanism for future rulings, including appropriate training for the relevant tax officers.
+Cabo Verde's implementation remains unchanged, and therefore continues to meet the minimum standard.

+227. Cabo Verde has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information (ToR II.B)
+Exchange of information (ToR II.B)